soufbero/KarateTestingPOC/README.md

 CREATE DATABASE appcqadb;
 ```

-3- Create a User and grant all Privileges on the databases.
+3- Create a User and grant it all Privileges on the databases.
 ```
 CREATE USER 'dbuser'@'%' IDENTIFIED BY 'dbpassword';